UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Is object storage (OpenStack Swift) available?

-Unfortunately, the OpenStack object storage service (Swift) is not currently available on UKCloud for OpenStack.
-However, UKCloud offers Cloud Storage, a separate S3-compatible object storage service that can be used in conjunction with OpenStack; see the [*Cloud Storage Service Definition*](../cloud-storage/cs-sd.md) for further details.
+The OpenStack object storage service (Swift) is not currently available on UKCloud for OpenStack.
+However, UKCloud offers Cloud Storage, a separate S3-compatible object storage service that you can use in conjunction with OpenStack; see the [*Cloud Storage Service Definition*](../cloud-storage/cs-sd.md) for further details.

 ### What is the fastest way of importing large amounts of data onto the UKCloud platform?